NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 #### Usage

-1. In `spark-shell`, the necessary jars into --jars option or put them in the Spark classpath.
+1. In `spark-shell`, add the necessary jars into --jars option or put them in the Spark classpath.

    For example, on Spark 3.X: